rynop/aecad-for-php/README.md

 The APC key will only be updated if it has changed.

-To test things are working you can var_export() the APC key from your app.
+To check if things are working look at /var/log/aecad.log